douo/ActivityBuilder/README.md

 ActivityBuilder is a annotation base library using builder pattern to make inner activity communication more easier.

+Through ActivityBuilder you can use one line of code to deliver parameters, start the Activity and handle the callback:

+    EditorActivityBuilder.create(this)
+                    .hint("say something!")
+                    .forContent(text -> System.out.println(text))
+                    .start()

 # How to use

     implementation 'info.dourok.builder:activity-builder:0.1.61'